How to watch the Pittsburgh Steelers vs. Los Angeles Chargers game tonight in Week 10 of the NFL schedule

 Who is favored and predicted to win the Steelers vs. Chargers game?

-The Chargers enter the Week 10 matchup against Pittsburgh as 3-point betting favorites, according to CBS Sports.
+The Chargers enter the Week 10 matchup against Pittsburgh as 2.5-point betting favorites, according to CBS Sports.

 What is the Steelers schedule for the rest of the season?